1. Mental health is just as important as physical health in your journey towards a high performance life.

-On October 2012 Felix Baumgartner stepped out of a small capsule that was attached to a balloon that had climbed to an altitude of 127,852 feet – the edge of space.
-During the fall, Felix claimed the title of the fastest man ever in freefall having reached a speed in excess of 1300 km/hr.
+In October 2012, Felix Baumgartner stepped out of a small capsule that was attached to a balloon that had climbed to an altitude of 127,852 feet – the edge of space – to plummet to earth.
+Felix claimed the title of the fastest man ever in freefall, having reached a speed in excess of 1300 km/hr.
 His heart rate ranged from 143-185 beats per minute (the same level as would be achieved in a maximal effort running race).
-During the fall he managed to maintain control and to get out of a 13-second-long flat spin where his body was rotating a rate of one full spin every second.
+During the fall, he managed to maintain control and get out of a 13-second-long flat spin where his body was rotating a rate of one full spin every second.
 It was without question one of the most incredible human achievements and is a perfect example of peak performance that required precise preparation, elite execution, and clear thinking under pressure.
 But the mission almost failed, because Felix was afraid of the suit he had to wear.

 In the months leading up to the jump, Felix developed paralyzing claustrophobia.
-The suit that he had to wear was a space suit that was sealed and pressurized.
+He had to wear a sealed and pressurized spacesuit.
 It was not comfortable.
 Felix began to panic when he had to deal with the suit.
-Keep in mind that prior to this even Felix had completed 2500 jumps and had jumped off of skyscrapers as well as out of airplanes.
+Prior to this event, Felix had completed 2500 jumps and had jumped off of skyscrapers as well as out of airplanes.
 So he was no stranger to fear and managing his psychology.

 To overcome this challenge, Felix enlisted the assistance of a sport psychologist, Dr. Michael Gervais.
-They figured out that Felix was fixated on the suit, and had lost his connection with the overall vision of the mission.
-He had lost the dream, and was focused on the urgent issue of the day, not the important work that would lead to achievement.
+Dr. Gervais went to work with Felix to provide him with the tools and techniques that he needed to execute his performance while under tremendous pressure – in this case, while his life was on the line.
+He began his work by checking that Felix was in fact committed to the mission and not just using the suit as an excuse not to jump.
+The second step was to determine where Felix was focusing his thoughts and attention.
+They figured out that Felix was fixated on the suit and had lost his connection with the overall vision of the mission.
+He had lost the dream.
+Focused on the urgent issue of the day, the important work that would lead to achievement was on the sidelines.

-The message that you can take from this is that everyone, even the most highly trained and experienced specialists, encounter mental challenges that affect their performance and health.
-However, by applying principles from sport psychology, positive psychology and eastern philosophies we can learn to perform to our potential and to achieve better health at the same time.
+By applying principles from sport psychology, positive psychology and eastern philosophies, you can learn to perform to your potential and achieve better health at the same time.
 That’s the foundation of what I call Think Clearly.

-This month we will work together to build the foundation for better mental health and performance.
+This month we will work together to build the tools for better mental health and performance.

-IN THE FACE OF SETBACKS, WE OFTEN FOCUS ON WHY WE WERE NOT ABLE TO ACCOMPLISH THAT TASK. bY SHIFTING OUR ATTENTION TO OUR STRENGTHS, WE CAN OFTEN SEE WHERE WE SHOULD BE DIRECTING OUR ENERGIES.
+IN THE FACE OF SETBACKS, WE OFTEN FOCUS ON WHY WE WERE NOT ABLE TO ACCOMPLISH THAT TASK OR GET THAT JOB/AWARD/GRANT/ETC. BY SHIFTING OUR ATTENTION TO OUR STRENGTHS, WE CAN GAIN GREAT CONFIDENCE IN OUR ABILITIES DESPITE SETBACKS.
+WE CAN ALSO SEE WHERE WE SHOULD BE DIRECTING OUR ENERGIES.

-ARE YOU GOOD AT GETTING LOADS OF WORK DONE WHEN ALONE?
+5. AM I GOOD AT GETTING WORK DONE WHEN I'M ALONE?